learn-co-students/SENG-LIVE-101121/phase-2/01-intro-to-react/Activity.md

   In App.js pass the CakeCards a flavor and price prop.
     <ul>
         <li>
-        Use react dev tools to view the props or a console.log in the CakeCard component.
+        If you have them installed use react dev tools to view the props or a console.log in the CakeCard component.
 What do you observe?

         </li>
     </ul>
   </li>